Frequently Asked Questions

 I offer Family Based Therapy for eating disorders for ages 10 and up with their parents’ concurrent participation.

-• Typically, appointments are scheduled once a week for the first month or so.
+• Typically, appointments are scheduled once a week for the first month.
 After that, some clients find they prefer meeting every other week, or every few weeks.
 We will talk it through and find the frequency that makes sense for you.

 • 24-Hour Notice: Please give me a heads-up at least 24 hours before your appointment if you need to cancel or reschedule.
 This helps me offer your spot to someone else.